nuclio/nuclio-sdk/README.md

 PATH=$PATH:$GOPATH/bin
 ```

-Before docker images can be pushed to our built in registry, we need to add `<kubernetes cluster ip>:31276` (e.g. `10.100.100.10:31276` if you're using Vagrant) to the list of insecure registries.
+Before docker images can be pushed to our built in registry, we need to add `<cluster-ip>:31276` (e.g. `10.100.100.10:31276` if you're using Vagrant) to the list of insecure registries.
 If you're using Docker for Mac you can find this under `Preferences -> Daemon`.

 Deploy the hello world example:
 ```
-nuctl deploy -p $GOPATH/src/github.com/nuclio/nuclio-sdk/examples/hello-world -r <kubernetes cluster ip>:31276 helloworld --run-registry localhost:5000
+nuctl deploy -p $GOPATH/src/github.com/nuclio/nuclio-sdk/examples/hello-world --registry [registry address] helloworld --run-registry localhost:5000
 ```

+If you're using `minikube`, the registry address is `$(minikube ip):5000`.
+If you used `kubeadm` or `Vagrant`, the registry address is `<cluster-ip>:31276`.

 And finally execute it:
 ```